Found 4708 functions, 150 packages and 105 completions.

 FFI domain specific language, on top of hsc2hs.

 This is a set of macros to be used when writing Haskell FFI.
 They were designed to be able to fully describe C interfaces, so that hsc2hs can extract from them all Haskell code needed to mimic such interfaces.
 All Haskell names used are automatically derived from C names, structures are mapped to Haskell instances of Storable, and there are also macros you can use with C code to help write bindings to inline functions or macro functions.
-Documentation is available at package homepage: http://bitbucket.org/mauricio/bindings-dsl This package contains no Haskell code, only C header files designed for hsc2hs.
+Documentation is available at package homepage: http://bitbucket.org/mauricio/bindings-dsl The extra module Bindings.Utilities will contain tools that may be convenient when working with FFI.

 A simple directory-like tree datatype, with useful IO functions